 - Increased social interaction: The more you interact with people, the more you will feel stimulated and motivated.
-However, it is important that the people you choose to spend time with our understanding and caring towards you.
+However, it is important that the people you choose to spend time with are understanding and caring towards you.

 - Music: Listening to low-frequency instrumental music has been associated with positive emotions and activating the brain’s reward system.

 - Rate the activities: in anhedonia individuals won’t be able to look forward to anything.
 So when you plan to do an activity next week there are chances that you are not really looking forward to it.
 Before the activity rate how much you think you will enjoy the activity and after the activity, rate how much you actually enjoyed the activity.
-This pre and post rating will help you to see the progress that you are making and also to identify activities that you enjoy the most.
+This pre and post-rating will help you to see the progress that you are making and also to identify activities that you enjoy the most.